 "Hey!
 For your information, this is part of my outfit!"
 Robert retorted.
 "And what guy?
 My computer gave this to me."

 Rai sighed in exasperation.
 She was the youngest one there and yet, she showed more signs of maturity than the rest of them.
 This group was completely dysfunctional; how were they supposed to save this world?
-Well, depending whether or not these kids were for the same reasons she was, which reminded her.
+Well, depending whether or not these kids were here for the same reasons she was, which reminded her.
 "Hey, I just realized.
 None of us even know each others' names.
-Why don't we start by introducing ourselves rather than get into another pointless argument.
-I'll start, I'm Rai Tabassam of Mumbai, India."
+Why don't we introduce ourselves to each other rather than get into another pointless argument?
+I'll start; I'm Rai Tabassam of Mumbai, India."

 "I'm Robert McCoy" Robert said next.
-"I'm from…Well I was born and raised in Malibu, California of the US but then I moved to London in England."
+"I'm from…Well I was born and raised in Miami, Florida of the US but then I moved to London in England."

 "I'm Babel Jones of New York back in America."

 "Well, I'm Margaritka Kaipova of Moscow but you guys can call me Daisy."